UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/UbuntuVM/README.md

 ## Setting Up Vm in Proxmox
 + This is similar to setting up any vm in proxmox
 + Note: There is an Ubuntu Template you can pull from if you want to create additional vms.
-If you are pulling from this template you can avoid [Configuring Ubuntu Install inside Vm] step and skip straight to the [Using Preconfigured template] step.
+If you are pulling from this template you can avoid [Configuring Ubuntu Install inside Vm](#configuring-ubuntu-installation-inside-vm) step and skip straight to the [Using Preconfigured template](#using-using-preconfigured-template) step.

 1. Hit Create VM - blue button in top right
 2. Ensure the node is PVE4(this is a design choice specific to our system, our linuxVms are under PVE4) & hit next
+   1. Keep all Linux machines on the same instance to improve network preformance
 ![Alt text](Images/Step1-2.png)